Training Image Derivatives: Increased Accuracy and Universal Robustness: Introduction

 \section{Introduction}

-\copyrightnotice \IEEEPARstart{N}{eural} networks are applied to a wide range of problems, and their use is justified by theorems \cite{hornik_approximation_1991,kuurkova_kolmogorovs_1992,barron_approximation_1994} that guarantee the existence of parameters that achieve an arbitrarily accurate solution.
-Their most prominent use cases are high-dimensional approximations that require deep architectures \cite{lecun_deep_2015}.
+\IEEEPARstart{N}{eural} networks can solve a wide range of problems, and their use is supported by theorems \cite{hornik_approximation_1991,kuurkova_kolmogorovs_1992,barron_approximation_1994} that guarantee the existence of parameters which yield arbitrarily accurate solutions.
+The most prominent use cases are high-dimensional approximations that require deep architectures \cite{lecun_deep_2015}.
 For deep networks, the main tool for tuning parameters is gradient-based optimization, which minimizes the deviation of the network from the target function.
-However, the local nature of such methods prevents them from achieving arbitrarily low error even in simple cases \cite{avrutskiy_enhancing_2020}.
-In the previous paper \cite{avrutskiy_enhancing_2020} we showed that the accuracy of gradient-based training can be significantly improved if the deviations of the network derivatives from the target derivatives are also minimized.
-This method has been shown to work well for relatively low-dimensional applications such as differential equation solving \cite{avrutskiy_neural_2020}, computational chemistry \cite{montes-campos_differentiable_2021,carrete_deep_2023}, robotic control \cite{kim_learning_2022,wang_neural_2022}, transport coefficients evaluation \cite{istomin_evaluation_2023}, and Bayesian inference \cite{kwok_laplace_2023}.
-Applications to high-dimensional problems such as image analysis have not yet been considered.
+However, the local nature of this method can prevent it from achieving arbitrarily low error even in simple cases.
+In the previous paper \cite{avrutskiy_enhancing_2020}, we demonstrated that the accuracy of gradient-based training can be significantly improved (by several orders of magnitude) when the deviations of the network derivatives from the target derivatives are minimized.
+This method has been shown to work well for relatively low-dimensional applications such as solving partial differential equations \cite{avrutskiy_neural_2020}, computational chemistry \cite{montes-campos_differentiable_2021,carrete_deep_2023}, robotic control \cite{kim_learning_2022,wang_neural_2022}, transport coefficients evaluation \cite{istomin_evaluation_2023}, and Bayesian inference \cite{kwok_laplace_2023}.
+These improvements have not been demonstrated in high-dimensional cases like image analysis, and this paper establishes the effectiveness of the method for such applications.